dallasLab/biol4253/finalProjectRubric.md

 ## Write up (10 points)

 The presentation is mostly what we'll grade you on, but we would also like something tangible as well.
-A pdf of the slides may be sufficient, but a short written document containing the main take-home points of your project, with associated references would really help us in grading.
+A pdf of the slides is not really sufficient.
+Ideally, this document would be a short write-up (1-2 pages) containing the main take-home points of your project with associated references.
+Show me that you understand the material and can weave different scientific papers/ideas together.